 - After you log in, the Cloudera Manager End User License Terms and Conditions page displays.
 Read the terms and conditions and then select Yes to accept them.

 The Welcome to Cloudera Manager page displays.

 Install and Configure Software Using the Cloudera Manager Wizard

-Installing and configuring Cloudera Manager, CDH, and managed service software on the cluster hosts involves the following three main steps.
+Installing and configuring Cloudera Manager, CDH, and managed service software on the cluster hosts involves the following main steps.

 Choose Cloudera Manager Edition and Specify Hosts

 - Choose Cloudera Enterprise Enterprise Data Hub Edition Trial, which does not require a license, but expires after 60 days and cannot be renewed.
 The trial allows you to create all CDH and managed services supported by Cloudera Manager.
 Click Continue.

 - Information is displayed indicating which edition of Cloudera Manager will be installed and the services you can choose from.
 Click Continue.
 The Specify hosts for your CDH cluster installation screen displays.

 - Specify the four hosts on which to install CDH and managed services.
 You can specify hostnames or IP addresses and ranges, for example: 10.1.1.[1-4] or host[1-3].company.com.
 You can specify multiple addresses and address ranges by separating them by commas, semicolons, tabs, or blank spaces, or by placing them on separate lines.